Step-by-Step Ridge Vent Installation Instructions

 The last phase of this project includes cutting through the sheathing at the ridge, fastening down vent material, and nailing down roof-cap shingles.

-Narrator: Before cutting in the ridge vent, the crew installs pieces of peel-and-stick membrane to patch under the existing felt paper on the adjacent wall.
+Narrator: Before the ridge vent installation begins, the crew installs pieces of peel-and-stick membrane to patch under the existing felt paper on the adjacent wall.
 Then, they lap the peel-and-stick, existing felt, and new housewrap over the step and kick-out flashings so that any water hitting the wall is directed onto the roof instead of behind the flashing.

 The next step is to cap the ridge.
 The ridge cap used on this roof comes in 3-ft. shingles which are perforated to be broken into 12-in. squares.
 Ridge caps should be oriented to face away from prevailing winds.
 That puts our first cap against the side of the house.
 They seal the first one with a generous application of roof cement and nail it down.
 They continue lapping subsequent shingles as they work their way across the ridge.
 Each cap gets 2 nails per side.
 These particular caps have an 8-in. exposure, but you should consult your manufacturer’s instructions for your shingle type.